rsa17826/vex-plus-plus/readme.md

     - rotatable
     - canAttachToThings
+    - canAttachToPaths
     - ### settings:
       - **canAttachToThings**: allows the block to attach to other things that are not paths, for paths change **canAttachToPaths**
+      - **canAttachToPaths**: allows this block to attach to paths
       - **color**: sets the modulate property

   - **portal**: when the player contacts this it will take the player to the first portal in the level with a portalId matching the portals targetId